datawire/ambassador-docs/docs/edge-stack/2.2/topics/install/upgrade/yaml/emissary-2.2/edge-stack-2.2.md

    **in the same namespace as your existing $OSSproductName$ $version$ installation**.
 It's important to use the same namespace so that the two installations can see the same secrets, etc.

-   We publish three manifests for different namespaces.
-Use only the one that matches the namespace into which you installed $OSSproductName$ $version$:
+    Ambassador Labs publishes three manifests for different namespaces.
+Use only the one that matches the namespace where you installed $OSSproductName$ $version$:

    - [`aes-emissaryns-migration.yaml`] for the `emissary` namespace;
    - [`aes-defaultns-migration.yaml`] for the `default` namespace; and